libdebug/libdebug/README.md

 The available heuristics are:

 - **backtrace**: This heuristic uses the saved return address found on the stack or on a dedicated register to find the return address of the current function.
 A breakpoint is applied to the resolved address and execution is continued.
 This is the fastest heuristic and is fairly reliable, but it may not work in the presence of self-modifying code.
 - **step-mode**: This heuristic steps one instruction at a time until the ret instruction is executed in the current frame (nested calls are handled).
-This is a reliable heuristic, but is slow and fails in the case of tailcalls or similar optimizations.
+This is a reliable heuristic, but is slow and fails in the case of internal tailcalls or similar optimizations.

 The default heuristic when none is specified is **backtrace**.
 `step_until(<address | symbol>, [max_steps=-1])` will step until the desired address is reached or for `max_steps` steps, whichever comes first.